bamason2/ttc066-module/docs/notes/Section_3.md

 $$x(t+h)=\frac{x(t)}{1+ch}$$

-There is an overhead in the equation rearrangement (which is automated by the solver, not performed by the model designer), so implicit methods are not used for all systems, but they do provide guaranteed stability, and hence allow numerical solutions for ‘stiff’ systems.
-The stiff solvers in Simulink are denoted with suffix ‘s’ in their name (eg ODE15s) and of course, these use more elaborate algorithms that Euler!
+There is an overhead in the equation rearrangement (which is automated by the solver, not performed by the model designer), so implicit methods are not used for all systems, but they do provide guaranteed stability, and hence allow numerical solutions for stiff systems.
+The stiff solvers in Simulink are denoted with suffix ‘s’ in their name (eg ODE15s) and of course, these use more elaborate algorithms tha Euler!